 Potential pitfalls of DIY efforts

-Incomplete removal
+Incomplete remediation

 DIY efforts often miss hidden mold, addressing only visible growth while overlooking underlying issues.
 This oversight often leads to mold regrowth, as visible growth doesn’t necessarily mean the problem is fully solved.
 Without specialized equipment, completely removing mold can be difficult, making professional help more effective at preventing recurrence.